sparksuite/react-accessible-dropdown-menu-hook/README.md

 import useDropdownMenu from 'react-accessible-dropdown-menu-hook';
 ```

-Call the Hook in the top level of your component:
+Call the Hook, telling it how many items your menu will have.

 ```tsx
 const [buttonProps, itemProps, isOpen] = useDropdownMenu(numberOfItems);